-Karen Ferrante, M.D., age 65
+Karen Ferrante, M.D., age 66

 Dr. Ferrante has served as a director since January 2017.
 Dr. Ferrante, a hematologist-oncologist, most recently served as Chief Medical Officer and Head of Research and Development at Tokai Pharmaceuticals and brings over 25 years of oncology drug development experience to the Board.
 Prior to Tokai, Dr. Ferrante held several senior level positions at Millennium Pharmaceuticals Inc. and parent company Takeda Pharmaceuticals, including Oncology Therapeutic Area Head, Takeda Cambridge Site Head and Chief Medical Officer.
 Dr. Ferrante previously held positions of increasing responsibility at Pfizer Global Research and Development and Bristol-Myers Squibb.
 Dr. Ferrante holds an M.D. from Georgetown University and completed her internship and residency in internal medicine at New England Deaconess Hospital (now part of Beth Israel Deaconess Medical Center) followed by a fellowship in hematology and oncology.
-She currently serves as a director of Hutch-Med (formerly Chi-Med) and Cogent Biosciences, which are publicly held biopharmaceutical companies.
+She currently serves as a member of the board of Cogent Biosciences, a publicly traded biopharmaceutical company.
+She previously served on the board of Hutch-Med (formerly Chi-Med) a publicly traded biopharmaceutical company and Progenics Pharmaceuticals, Inc. and Baxalta Inc., previously publicly traded biopharmaceutical companies.
 She also served on the scientific advisory board of Kazia Therapeutics (2016-2022) and the Trillium Therapeutics' scientific advisory board until its acquisition by Pfizer in 2021.
 Based on Dr. Ferrante's depth of experience in the biotechnology industry, ranging from executive officer to director roles, the Board believes Dr. Ferrante has the appropriate set of skills to serve as a member of our Board.

-William Heiden, age 63
+William Heiden, age 64

 Mr. Heiden has served as chair of our Board of Directors since May 2022.
 Mr. Heiden brings over 35 years of experience in the biotechnology and pharmaceutical industry to the MacroGenics Board of Directors.
 Mr. Heiden most recently served as President, Chief Executive Officer and board member of AMAG Pharmaceuticals building a diverse portfolio of commercial and development-stage products from May 2012 to January 2020.
 Prior to joining AMAG, he served as President and Chief Executive Officer of Genzyme Transgenics Company (GTC), from June 2010 to May 2012, which was acquired by LFB, S.A.
-Mr. Heiden also serves on the Board of Directors of Atara Biotherapeutics, Inc. Mr. Heiden holds an M.B.A. from Cornell University's Johnson Graduate School of Management, a Master's in International Management from the University of Louvain (Belgium) and a B.A. degree in finance from the University of Florida.
+Prior to joining GTC, Mr. Heiden was President, Chief Executive Officer and board member of venture-backed Elixir Pharmaceuticals from 2004 to 2008.
+Prior to joining Elixir, Mr. Heiden served as President and Chief Operating Officer of Praecis Pharmaceuticals from 2002 to 2004, which was acquired by GSK.
+From 1987 to 2002, Mr. Heiden progressed through various positions of increasing responsibility at Schering-Plough Corporation (now Merck & Co.), including managing a number of businesses in the United States, Europe and Canada.
+Mr. Heiden also serves on the Board of Directors of Atara Biotherapeutics, Inc., a publicly held company.
+He also serves on the boards of privately held companies Third Pole Therapeutics, CoreA Therapeutics He also serves on the board of Boston Collegiate Charter School, a non-profit organization.
+Heiden holds an M.B.A. from Cornell University's Johnson Graduate School of Management, a Master's in International Management from the University of Louvain (Belgium) and a B.A. degree in finance from the University of Florida.
 The Board believes that Mr. Heiden's 30 plus years of pharmaceutical industry experience leading organizations in both large pharmaceutical and emerging biotechnology companies, significant commercial expertise, and strong deal making experience qualify him to serve as a member of our Board.

-Edward Hurwitz, age 59
+Edward Hurwitz, age 60